2021 Brazilian protests: July

-In Belo Horizonte, a group of protesters set fire to tires on the Rua dos Caetés in an act against the government in the 23rd of July.
+In Belo Horizonte, a group of protesters set fire to tires on the Rua dos Caetés in an act against the government on 23 July.
 The act took place in the early morning without any records of fighting.
 In Curitiba, a group of protesters gathered in the center of the capital, and after a discussion, councilor Renato Freitas, from the Workers' Party, who participated in the protest, was detained by municipal guards on the allegation of aggression, which he denies.
 The councilor claims to have been a victim of arbitrary and racist violence.
 Renato was released three hours later.
 Both his party and the Brazilian Bar Association repudiated the prison.
-Social movements and left-wing organizations decided, on June 22, to schedule new acts for July 24.
+Social movements and left-wing organizations decided, on 22 June, to schedule new acts for 24 July.
 The organizations and movements also decided to reinforce their support for the opening of an impeachment process against President Jair Bolsonaro, At least 430 Brazilian cities in 27 states and 15 cities abroad confirmed events for that day.